gardener/gardenctl-v2/docs/gardenctl_target.md

 # target shoot "my-shoot" of currently selected project
 gardenctl target shoot my-shoot

-# Target shoot control-plane using values that match a pattern defined for a specific landscape
+# Target shoot control-plane using values that match a pattern defined for a specific garden
 gardenctl target value/that/matches/pattern --control-plane
 ```